elm-city-craftworks/practicing-ruby-manuscripts/README.md

 ## To support my work, please subscribe at practicingruby.com

-I believe that it's only right for me to release my articles for free after a reasonable amount of time has passed, but this project is still a TON of work, and would not exist without my subscribers.
+I believe that it's only right for me to release my articles under a free documentation license, but this project is still a TON of work, and would not exist without my subscribers.
 You can make it possible for me to keep publishing by signing up for a paid account.
 It's only $8/month, and it's totally worth it.